0xPolygon/foundry-template/.github/PULL_REQUEST_TEMPLATE.md

 Before deployment

 - [ ] 100% test and branch coverage
+- [ ] check slither for severe issues
 - [ ] fuzz and invariant tests (when applicable)
 - [ ] formal verification (when applicable)
 - [ ] deployment or upgrade scripts ready